 This is a question we have been asked many times.
 We believed that ratings & reviews were relevant to all categories, but we wanted to make sure.
 To find out we surveyed members of our regular promotional cashback program Smart Activation about all manner of things related to their attitude towards online shopping and how they view and use product reviews.

-From the 3,710 responses we received we now know that ratings are reviews are read in all categories by more than 70% of online shoppers and categories with strong branded presence are read that most:
+From the 3,710 responses we received we now know that ratings are reviews are read in all categories by more than 70% of online shoppers and categories with strong branded presence are read the most:

 When we looked at all households; the percentage that read reviews in Baby and Pet did look very low, but taking into account only those households with either Baby or a Dog/Cat in, then they became top of the pile with 94% and 88% respectively.
 All other categories are above 75% with just the exception of Bakery at 74%.
 In other words nearly 3 out of 4 online shoppers read reviews in every major supermarket category.